KhacQuyDinh/incubator-livy-spark3.3.1/README.md

 ## Livy spark-3.3.1

-This version is rebuilt from [incubathttps://github.com/apache/incubator-livy/tree/v0.7.0-incubatingor](https://github.com/apache/incubator-livy/tree/v0.7.0-incubating) to make it running with spark-3.3.1
+This version is rebuilt from [incubathttps://github.com/apache/incubator-livy/tree/v0.7.0-incubatingor](https://github.com/apache/incubator-livy/tree/v0.7.0-incubating) to make it run with spark-3.3.1

 > **Note**: